qualiticcommunity/qualiticcommunity.github.io/README.md

 ## Contribution

-You can contribute to [Qualitic Community](https://github.com/qualiticcommunity) projects on Github.
+You can contribute to [Qualitic Community](https://github.com/qualiticcommunity) projects on GitHub.